• Skip to main content

 Best Window AC: Midea MAW10R1BWT Window Conditioner 10000 BTU Easycool AC

-Remembering all of my caveats about window AC units in RVs?
+Are you remembering all of my caveats about window AC units in RVs?
 Keep those in mind, as this AC unit may seem too good to be true otherwise!
-This Midea window AC unit utilizes 3-in-1 technology, combining air conditioning, dehumidification, and fan-only modes that work together to increase the comfort of your rig.
+This Midea window AC unit utilizes 3-in-1 technology, combining air conditioning, dehumidification, and fan-only modes that work together to increase the comfort of RVs.

 This 10,000 BTU model provides fast and efficient cooling power and dehumidification, ideal for rooms up to 450 square feet.
-An intuitive design remote control and a LED digital display panel will make it easy to change all the settings from across the room.
-This window unit installs easily without significant modification to the existing window frame, and all mounting hardware is included!
+An intuitive design remote control and a LED digital display panel make it easy to change all the settings from across the room.
+I love this type of convenience as it makes things super easy for both my partner and me.
+This window unit installs easily without significant modification to the existing window frame, and all mounting hardware is included which is a game-changer, as nothing frustrates me more than additional purchases for a product!

-This unit is recommended for these sized windows: minimum window height- 14 inches, minimum window width- 23 inches, maximum window width- 36 inches.
-This will be the only tricky part when it comes to installing it in your rig, as most RVs aren’t designed to hold a window or wall AC unit.
+This unit is recommended for specific-sized windows: minimum window height- 14 inches, minimum window width- 23 inches, maximum window width- 36 inches.
+I think this is the only tricky part when it comes to installing this AC in a rig, as most RVs aren’t designed to hold a window or wall AC unit.

 Best Portable AC: BLACK+DECKER Portable Air Conditioner, 12,000 BTU with Heat